Core Topics of Digital Accessibility

 Use of Color:

+Color is great and images can add so much to content!
 Do not use color as the only way of conveying information.
 For some with color blindness, it may be impossible to tell colors apart.
-Be sure that another way to identify the information is available.
+Color should be used in conjunction with other tools (descriptions, symbols, etc.) to convey meaning and there should always enough contrast.

 • Example of color only: Enrolled students are in red: Jenna, Kyle, Troy.